 By Guy Rigby, Head of Entrepreneurs at Smith & Williamson

-With the economy still struggling even growing businesses have to focus on short-term survival.
+With the economy still struggling, as it currently is, even growing businesses tend to focus on short-term survival.
 Cost-cutting and essential cash management often replace longer-term aspirations, but this is unlikely to create enduring growth or value.

 Your more immediate goals, as well as your cash flow requirements, will determine your short-term focus.
 If, for example, your goal is to sell your business sooner rather than later, you'll probably want to focus on profitability by maintaining performance and keeping the business as lean and efficient as possible.
 But if you’re focused on scaling the business, you may be less profit-driven in the short term, using available cash flow to invest in your expansion.

-Some businesses that are focused on value growth — usually venture capital-backed businesses - will happily soak up losses in the early stages with the aim of building long-term profitability in the future.
+Some businesses that are focused on value growth – usually venture capital or angel-backed businesses - will happily soak up losses in the early stages with the aim of building long-term profitability in the future.
 But in reality, most businesses need to focus on value growth and profitability at the same time.

 Even if you’re focused on short-term profits, it’s crucial that you reinvest in the business, especially in the early days when the company is at its most vulnerable.
 This will strengthen the foundations of the business and enable it to grow over the long term.